hungthai1401/resume/example/README.md

 ### <a href="https://github.com/tpetry/laravel-query-expressions">Laravel Query Expressions to replace DB::raw() calls</a><span class="right">2023.04</span>

-- Description: Laravel Query Expressions to replace DB::raw() calls
+- **Description**: Laravel Query Expressions to replace DB::raw() calls
-- Role: Contributor
+- **Role**: Contributor
-- Contribution:
+- **Contribution**:
   - <a href="https://github.com/tpetry/laravel-query-expressions/pull/3">Emulate MySQL `FIND_IN_SET`</a>

 ---

 ### <a href="https://github.com/square/laravel-hyrule">Laravel Hyrule</a><span class="right">2023.04</span>

-- Description: Object-oriented, composable, fluent API for writing validations in Laravel
+- **Description**: Object-oriented, composable, fluent API for writing validations in Laravel
-- Role: Contributor
+- **Role**: Contributor
-- Contribution:
+- **Contribution**:
   - <a href="https://github.com/square/laravel-hyrule/pull/16">Laravel 10 Support</a>

 ---

 ### <a href="https://github.com/hungthai1401/grumphp-pint-task">GrumPHP Laravel Pint task</a><span class="right">2022.11</span>

-- Description: Extend <a href="https://github.com/phpro/grumphp">GrumPHP</a> with a task that runs <a href="https://laravel.com/docs/9.x/pint">Laravel Pint</a> for Laravel projects
+- **Description**: Extend <a href="https://github.com/phpro/grumphp">GrumPHP</a> with a task that runs <a href="https://laravel.com/docs/9.x/pint">Laravel Pint</a> for Laravel projects
-- Role: Owner
+- **Role**: Owner
-- Technologies：**>= PHP 8.0**

 ---

 ### <a href="https://github.com/hungthai1401/til">Today I learned</a><span class="right">2021.09</span>

-- Description: Things I've learned and/or things I want to remember.
+- **Description**: Things I've learned and/or things I want to remember.
 Notes, links, advice, example code, etc.
-- Role: Owner
+- **Role**: Owner
-- Technologies：**NodeJs 16.7.0**

 ---

 ### <a href="https://github.com/Eveio/dto">DTO</a><span class="right">2021.04</span>

-- Description: A simplistic, flexible Data Transfer Object library written in PHP
+- **Description**: A simplistic, flexible Data Transfer Object library written in PHP
-- Role: Contributor
+- **Role**: Contributor
-- Contribution:
+- **Contribution**:
   - <a href="https://github.com/Eveio/dto/pull/5">Allow directly accessing property</a>
-- Technologies: **PHP**

 ---

 ### <a href="https://github.com/hungthai1401/laravel-hmvc">Laravel HMVC</a><span class="right">2020.05 - 2020.07</span>

-- Description: Similar to Laravel Modules, creating to manage the large Laravel app using modules
+- **Description**: Similar to Laravel Modules, creating to manage the large Laravel app using modules
-- Role: Owner
+- **Role**: Owner
-- Technologies：**PHP (Laravel), Git**

 ---

 ### <a href="https://github.com/hungthai1401/laravel-pre-commit">Laravel Pre Commit</a><span class="right">2020.05</span>

-- Description: Allows you to check coding standard & code syntax with Git pre-commit hook
+- **Description**: Allows you to check coding standard & code syntax with Git pre-commit hook
-- Role: Owner
+- **Role**: Owner
-- Technologies：**PHP (Laravel), Git**

 ---

 ### <a href="https://github.com/dobromir-hristov/vuelidate-error-extractor">Vuelidate Error Extractor</a><span class="right">2020.03</span>

-- Description: Making error message display from <a href="https://vuelidate.js.org/">Vuelidate</a> a breeze
+- **Description**: Making error message display from <a href="https://vuelidate.js.org/">Vuelidate</a> a breeze
-- Role: Contributor
+- **Role**: Contributor
-- Contribution:
+- **Contribution**:
   - <a href="https://github.com/dobromir-hristov/vuelidate-error-extractor/pull/37">Add usage with Ant Design Vue</a>
-- Technologies：**VueJS**

 ---

 ### <a href="https://github.com/hungthai1401/laravel-application-version">Laravel Application Version</a><span class="right">2020.01</span>

-- Description: Allows you to find application version in Google Play store by package name or Apple App Store by bundle id
+- **Description**: Allows you to find application version in Google Play store by package name or Apple App Store by bundle id
-- Role: Owner
+- **Role**: Owner
-- Technologies：**PHP (Laravel)**

 ---

 ### <a href="https://github.com/nWidart/laravel-modules">Laravel Modules</a><span class="right">2019.11</span>

-- Description: Creating to manage the large Laravel app using modules
+- **Description**: Creating to manage the large Laravel app using modules
-- Role: Contributor
+- **Role**: Contributor
-- Contribution:
+- **Contribution**:
   - <a href="https://github.com/nWidart/laravel-modules/pull/871">Replace controller namespace in provider stub</a>
-- Technologies：**PHP (Laravel)**

 ---

 ### <a href="https://github.com/hungthai1401/laravel-sql-logger">Laravel SQL Logger</a><span class="right">2019.08 - 2019.11</span>

-- Description: Allows you to log SQL queries (and slow SQL queries) to log file in Laravel framework
+- **Description**: Allows you to log SQL queries (and slow SQL queries) to log file in Laravel framework
-- Role: Owner
+- **Role**: Owner
-- Technologies：**PHP (Laravel)**

 ---

 ### <a href="https://github.com/hungthai1401/laravel-cors">Laravel CORS</a><span class="right">2019.09</span>

-- Description: Allows you to send Cross-Origin Resource Sharing headers with Laravel middleware
+- **Description**: Allows you to send Cross-Origin Resource Sharing headers with Laravel middleware
-- Role: Owner
+- **Role**: Owner
-- Technologies：**PHP (Laravel)**

 ---

 ## SKILLS

-- PHP: Constructed several applications, especially with Laravel, Lumen, Cake frameworks
-- Javascript: Constructed several applications, especially with Vue, Nuxt, ExpressJS, AdonisJS
-- Dart: Self-taught.
-Constructed several applications with Flutter
-- Docker, Vagrant: Self-taught.
-Constructed the development environment
+- PHP: Advanced - Extensive experience with Laravel framework, proficient in building backend systems and APIs.
+- JavaScript (Vue.js): Advanced - Strong skills in creating interactive, responsive frontend applications using Vue.js.
+- Database (MySQL): Intermediate - Well-versed in designing and optimizing relational databases, handling complex queries and data models.
+- Docker/Kubernetes: Intermediate - Proficient in containerizing applications and managing deployments with Kubernetes.
+- CI/CD Pipelines: Intermediate - Experienced in designing and implementing CI/CD pipelines using Jenkins to automate testing, building, and deployment processes.
+- Testing Integration: Intermediate - Integrated unit, integration, and end-to-end tests into CI/CD pipelines to ensure high-quality code with every release.
+- Version Control: Advanced - Strong command of Git for version control, branching, and merging workflows to manage project code efficiently.

 ## LANGUAGES

-- English: Ability to read and understand the documents and communication
+- Reading & Writing: Proficient in reading books and technical documentation in English, as well as writing technical content and reports.
+- Listening & Speaking: Continuously learning to improve communication, listening, and speaking skills to enhance interaction in professional environments.
+- Self-Improvement: Actively engage in activities such as listening to podcasts, watching videos, and participating in conversations to further develop English proficiency.

 ## SELF-EVALUATION

-- Responsible with work
-- Self-study
-- Teamwork
+- Disciplined: Maintain strong personal discipline in personal development, managing time, meeting deadlines, and adhering to best practices in all aspects of work.
+- Responsible with work: Always take full ownership of tasks and ensure they are completed with high quality and on time.
+- Self-study: Continuously improve skills through self-learning and staying updated with the latest technologies and industry trends.
+- Teamwork: Collaborate effectively with team members, offering support and guidance when needed to achieve common goals.
-- Contributing for the open-source community
+- Contributing to the open-source community: Actively contribute to open-source projects, sharing knowledge and helping others grow.